I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffdo/nf-wdffdo-wdffdoinitseteventcallbacks.md

 For more information about the <b>WdfFdoInitSetEventCallbacks</b> method, see <a href="https://msdn.microsoft.com/3b988f6d-c50e-412d-85cb-031746535ff4">Creating Device Objects in a Function Driver</a>.

-The following code example initializes a WDF_FDO_EVENT_CALLBACKS structure and then calls <b>WdfFdoInitSetEventCallbacks</b>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |